-These are Kedge-style anchors that were used to secure a Bailey Bridge in Ontario.
+These are Kedge-style vintage Great Lakes iron anchors were used to secure a Bailey Bridge in Ontario.
 The Bailey Bridge is a type of Pontoon Bridge and was used for the first time in 1942.
-These early versions of the Bailey Bridge would use pontoons to support the bridge and keep those pontoons in place with anchors.
-These anchors were used around 1945 until it was decided to construct a more permanent Bailey Bridge and they have been sitting in a warehouse ever since.
+These early versions of the Bailey Bridge would use pontoons to support the bridge and keep those pontoons in place with iron anchors.
+These vintage anchors were used around 1945 until it was decided to construct a more permanent Bailey Bridge and they have been sitting in a warehouse ever since.
 Bailey Bridges were used frequently in World War II as they were easily portable and could support large amounts of weight such as an army’s infantry as well as their tanks.

 Weight: 116 lbs

 You will be shipped the 50 inch vintage Great Lakes Iron Anchor that is shown in the photos.

 Additional Vintage Great Lakes Iron Anchors:

 Check us out on Pinterest for more nautical ideas!
 We’re always posting our new arrivals, as well as pinning any creative nautical decor project we see online.